 Cessna Caravan Training

 The Cessna C208 and C208B Caravan series is covered by the Single Engine Aeroplane Class Rating, however is prescribed by CASA as requiring a course of flight training and a flight review on type before a pilot is allowed to operate the aircraft on their own.
-We are able to provide this training in house, through a comprehensive course of classroom theory, hands-on show and tell at the aircraft and then in-flight training covering all aspects of operation, from pre-flight planning through to engine shut-down.
+We are able to provide this training in house at our Cessnock flying school, through a comprehensive course of classroom theory, hands-on show and tell at the aircraft and then in-flight training covering all aspects of operation, from pre-flight planning through to engine shut-down.

 Our Cessna Caravan instructors also fly the type on charter operations, so can offer expert insight into real world operations of the C208.
 Our course includes briefings on gas turbine engines, turboprops in particular, and the Pratt and Whitney PT6 that is fitted to the Cessna Caravan.
 We then do the inflight training as three individual flights to allow a debrief between lessons to provide the best opportunity for consolidation.
 Approx. logbook time included is 3.0 hours.
 The RRP for our course is $4500+GST and includes all training material.